Skip to content

 Docker Compose Latest Multi-container orchestration

-LLM Server Any OpenAI-compatible API AI filter generation (e.g., LM Studio, Ollama, OpenAI)
+LLM Server Any OpenAI-compatible API AI features (e.g., LM Studio, Ollama, OpenAI)

 Minimum Hardware: